For the past 40 years, we’ve been told to limit our cholesterol intake and adopt a low-fat diet.

 Previously, the DGAC recommended that cholesterol intake should be capped at 300 mg per day and that fat should represent less than 30% of our daily calorie intake.

-However, within the past few weeks, the DGAC has debunked this hypothesis as merely myth.
+However, the DGAC has debunked this hypothesis as merely myth.

 In fact, the new DGAC guidelines state that it will not bring forward the low-cholesterol guideline: